Star in the East Lodge #59 of Free and Accepted Masons

 Greetings from the West

-RW Richard Cole and I are preparing our next Fellowcraft.
+RW Richard Cole and I are preparing our next Fellowcraft, and his progress is great.

 I am hoping to travel about the district over the next few months to witness so much fraternal fellowship.
 Anyone who might be interested in joining me – feel free to reach out: 603-944-5404.